 You must pass the two-hour, written qualification exam covering concepts and equipment commands related to packet-based networking infrastructure, before you are eligible to schedule the lab exam.

 The eight-hour lab exam tests your ability to configure actual equipment and get a service provider network running in a timed test situation.
 You must make an initial attempt of the CCIE lab exam within 18-months of passing the CCIE written exam.
+Candidates who do not pass must reattempt the lab exam within 12 months of their last scored attempt in order for their written exam to remain valid.
 If you do not pass the lab exam within three years of passing the written exam, you must retake the written exam before being allowed to attempt the lab exam again.

 A comprehensive list of study materials is also available.